 Challenging Ski

-Run number one hundred and forty-two, the rock garden, was identified as a blue run.
-However, it was definitely more of a black run the day we experienced it.
-If the terrain gets worse because of a lack of snow, sometimes they update the sign to indicate a temporary black run, like the sign showed for the Bobcat run.
+Run 142, the rock garden was identified as a blue run.
+However, it should have been identified as a black run the day we experienced it.
+If the terrain gets worse because of a lack of snow, sometimes they update the sign to indicate a temporary black run, as the sign showed for the Bobcat run.
 However, that didn’t happen this time, unfortunately.
 We had to figure that out for ourselves once we were on that part of the hill.
 There weren’t many places to ski.
-It felt more like moguls with a specific path required to take to get to the bottom.
+It felt more like moguls with a specific path required to get to the bottom.

 Tricky Turns

-I personally don’t like that feeling of having to follow a specific path, as I might get into trouble with it being more dangerous than expected or get myself in a bad situation.
+I don’t like following a specific direction to avoid trouble, as you know there is danger nearby if you wander.
 Rocks were poking out everywhere.
 I don’t have the confidence to jump over them and hitting a rock unexpectedly could hurt my skis or worse, myself.
 Thankfully my partner Kris, who has a lot more experience in difficult runs such as these, was able to direct me to make turns safely to get me out of that mess.

-I was extremely proud to have accomplished it after getting over the shock of terror having to convince myself that I could do it and gain my confidence to complete it.
+I was extremely proud to have accomplished it after getting over the shock of terror convincing myself that I could do it and gain the confidence to complete it.
 It was doable while focusing on small portions of the hill at a time.

 Tip: Be cautious when going on blue runs that specifically state rock garden.
 There is a good chance you’ll find rocks!